News & Events

 Symptoms of Legionnaire’s disease to look out for

-Symptoms of the disease can include:
+Symptoms of the disease can include a ‘flu-like’ illness with:

 • dry coughing;